JinmuGo/obsidian-markdown-flip/README.md

-# Obsidian Markdown Flip
+# Markdown Flip

-Obsidian Markdown Flip is a plugin that helps you quickly convert markdown block types (like -, >, 1., #) by typing them at the start of a line and pressing space.
+Markdown Flip helps you quickly convert markdown block types (like -, >, 1., #) by typing them at the start of a line and pressing space.
 You can even clear any applied block format using ~.

 ![demo](https://github.com/user-attachments/assets/91e5f1f7-b75c-4d4b-b0bc-809f7038cfc1)